Pieter-OHearn/codekoala/README.md

     ```bash
     codekoala review_code
     ```

-2. **Review PRs or features compared to another branch** You can use codekoala to review the differences between your current branch and another branch, such as develop, to ensure your code aligns with the main branch before merging:
+2. **Generate a commit message based on changes** Instead of manually writing a commit message, let CodeKoala handle it:
     ```bash
+    codekoala generate-message
+    ```
+    This ensures consistency and adherence to Conventional Commits.

+3. **Review PRs or features compared to another branch** You can use CodeKoala to review the differences between your current branch and another branch, such as `develop`, to ensure your code aligns with the main branch before merging:
+    ```bash
     codekoala review_code --branch develop
     ```
-    This command compares your current branch to develop and provides suggestions for any detected changes.
+    This command compares your current branch to `develop` and provides suggestions for any detected changes.

 _🐨 CodeKoala: Keeping Your Code Cuddly, Not Clunky!_